JacquesBegin/smoothie-duplicator/README.md

 # SmoothieDuplicator

-The Smoothie Duplicator application is designed to be an admin/user portal for interacting with a smoothie ordering system.
+The Smoothie Duplicator is a prototype application designed to be an admin/user portal for interacting with a smoothie ordering system.
 The ideal outcome is;

 ### Admin Portal
 * Admin can view a list of most popular smoothies (based off of ordering data)